goelshivam1210/locobot_learning/scripts/environment/README.md

 - **Observation Generation:** Combines symbolic and sub-symbolic data to generate comprehensive observations for the agent.

 ### 4. **[action/action_space_generator.py](./action/action_space.py)**
 This module is responsible for generating the action space based on the PDDL domain and problem files.
 It parses the PDDL files to generate both grounded and non-grounded actions that the agent can execute.
+It is also responsible for generating the primitive action space such as moving actions for the learning agent.

 **Core Functions:**
 - **Action Generation:** Creates a list of all possible actions that can be taken in the environment.